mgcavero04/polyndrome/README.md

 # polyndrome
-Palindrome Checker.- Return true if the given string is a palindrome.
+Palindrome Checker(FreeCodeCamp project).- Return true if the given string is a palindrome.
 Otherwise, return false.

 This is my solution for my Freecodecamp project.
 The description is: